Muhammad Ali Mosque: Construction

-The mosque was built within the Citadel of Cairo on the orders of Muhammad Ali, an Ottoman governor who took control in Egypt, gained autonomy, and initiated an extensive program of reforms.
+The mosque was built within the Cairo Citadel on the orders of Muhammad Ali, an Ottoman governor who took control in Egypt, gained autonomy, and initiated an extensive program of reforms.

 The new mosque was founded in 1830.
 In order to accommodate his mosque and new palaces in the Citadel, Muhammad Ali demolished the old and partially ruined Mamluk-era palaces that stood on this site.
-Some ten metres of rubble had to be filled in so as to create a platform for the new mosque.
+Approximately 10 m3 of rubble had to be filled in so as to create a platform for the new mosque.

 The first plans for the mosque were drawn up by Pascal Coste, a French architect and the chief engineer for Muhammad Ali from 1818 to 1827.
 Coste's proposal, presented in 1827, was for a mosque in a neo-Mamluk style.
 He may have laid the building's initial foundations, but Muhammad Ali did not accept his design.

 Instead, construction restarted in 1832 in a completely different, more Ottoman style.
 The architect of this design is unknown, but was probably a Greek or an Armenian.
 Due to the building's great size, construction lasted many years.
 Muhammad Ali insisted on the use of alabaster in the mosque, a material otherwise not well suited to buildings, in order to promote a local industry that was in decline.
 The extensive decoration of the mosque was not completed until 1857, during the reign of Sa'id Pasha.

 Before completion of the mosque, the alabastered panels from the upper walls were taken away and used for the palaces of Abbas I. The stripped walls were clad with wood painted to look like marble.

 Muhammad Ali Pasha was buried in a tomb carved from Carrara marble.
 His body was transferred here from Hosh al-Basha in 1857.